Fellows and Scholars

-Her consulting work has taken her to over one hundred colleges, universities, and independent schools, and she has worked with the Ford Foundation, FIPSE, The Kettering Foundation, NEH, the Spencer Foundation, Carnegie, among other philanthropic organizations.
-Her volunteer work includes serving as Chair of the North Carolina Humanities Council (1999-2001), and the board of The Humans & Nature Center.
+Dr. Minnich’s consulting work has taken her to over one hundred colleges, universities, and independent schools, and she has worked with the Ford Foundation, FIPSE, The Kettering Foundation, NEH, the Spencer Foundation, Carnegie, among other philanthropic organizations.

-As an academic administrator, she has been a dean and/or director at The New School (now Lang) College; Sarah Lawrence College; Hollins College; and Barnard College on the undergraduate level.
+As a faculty member and academic administrator, she has taught and led at The New School (now Lang) College; Sarah Lawrence College; Hollins College; and Barnard College on the undergraduate level.
 She has also been a dean at the Union Institute & University’s Graduate College for Interdisciplinary Arts and Sciences.
-She has taught at all of these institutions.